IAS-Uni-Siegen/poster_template/README.md

 ## Makefile Info

-* Makefile by default has target `main` which builds `generic-poster.tex` but additional targets are also available.
+* Makefile by default executes target `main` which builds `generic-poster.tex` but additional targets are also available.

 * `clean` : Deletes all the output files including `.pdf` and `.log` files